rohanvivek/country-capital-api/README.md

 python app.py
 ```
 3. Open ```http://localhost:5000/<country_capital>``` URL in browser and provide the capital name.

+## Additional Information

+There is a microservice endpoint for this API available at ```https://example.com/country-capital/<query-params>``` that can be used by any project in the organization to consume this API.

 ## Contributing
 Pull requests are welcome.
 For any bug report, please open an issue to discuss.